Australia's Qantas to lift domestic capacity, repair finances as state borders reopen

-However, Qantas said it would be close to breakeven at the underlying earnings before interest, tax, depreciation and amortisation level in the first half and net free cash flow positive excluding redundancy payments in the second half.
+However, the airline said it would be close to breaking even at the underlying earnings before interest, tax, depreciation and amortisation level in the first half and net free cash flow positive excluding redundancy payments in the second half.

-The airline has been lifting domestic capacity as Australian states reopen their borders to each other at a time when only one state, South Australia, has reported any coronavirus cases in the community in recent weeks.
+“The outlook is a lot more positive than it was a month ago,” Qantas Chief Executive Alan Joyce told reporters.
+“It is great to see more of our aircraft back in the air along with more of our people working.
+We are optimistic it will keep getting better.”

-“We’ve seen a vast improvement in trading conditions over the past month as many more people are finally able to travel domestically again,” Qantas Chief Executive Alan Joyce said in a statement.
+The airline has been lifting domestic capacity as Australian states reopen their borders to each other at a time when there have been very few coronavirus cases in the community in recent weeks.

-Qantas had previously said it expected to reach around 60% of pre-COVID domestic capacity by Christmas, before Western Australia this week announced it would open borders to the most populous states, New South Wales and Victoria.
+Qantas had said it expected to reach about 60% of pre-COVID domestic capacity by Christmas, before Western Australia this week announced it would open borders to the most populous states, New South Wales and Victoria.

 Smaller rival Virgin Australia has forecast it will return to 60% of pre-COVID domestic capacity by January, while Regional Express Holdings Ltd is planning to flights on the highly competitive Sydney-Melbourne route in March.